pothos-dev/zeno/README.md

 The Redux pattern is synchronous - at each point in time, the `state` must be valid.
 This is a problem when interacting with asynchronous operations, like fetching data from the network.

 The usual workaround is to define a `message` that starts an asynchronous operation, and then another message that updates the Store when the operation completes.
-Zeno opts to provide a simple callback to `dispatch` messages back to the store.

-Zeno allows you to dispatch these messages both synchronously and asynchronously from within the `messageHandler`.
+Zeno implements the [Thunk](https://github.com/reduxjs/redux-thunk) pattern, where you can return a function from `messageHandler` that has access to the **store instance** and can synchronously or asynchronously dispatch new `messages`:

+Alternatively, the **store instance** is passed as the third parameter to each `messageHandler` and can be used in the same way.

 See this example: